OSC/ood-documentation/source/authentication/tutorial-oidc-keycloak-rhel7/install-keycloak.rst

    Add ``/opt/rh/httpd24/root/etc/httpd/conf.d/ood-keycloak.conf``, making changes for the appropriate SSL certificate locations.
-Notice we are proxying ``https://ondemand-idpdev.hpc.osc.edu`` to ``http://localhost:8080`` which is the default port the Keycloak webserver runs as.
+Notice we are proxying ``https://ondemand-idpdev.hpc.osc.edu`` to ``http://localhost:8080`` which is the default port the Keycloak web-server runs as.

    .. literalinclude:: example-keycloak-apache.conf